jainaman224/Algo_Ds_Notes/Knuth_Morris_Pratt_Algorithm/KMP_README.md

 ##### TIME COMPLEXITY

-The time complexity of KMP  is O(n)
++ The time complexity of Knuth-Morris Pratt Algorithm is O(n).
++ It also has a space complexity of O (m) because there’s some pre-processing involved.

 ###### SEE ALSO